Agency contact info

 Build a Mailing List

 While collecting followers on social media can be beneficial, collecting email addresses is even more so.
 When people consent to give you their email address so you can share regular travel information with them, you have an audience that wants to hear from you.
 This is much more effective than social media where you never know who is even seeing your posts.
 Subscribers must be able to opt out at any time and be sure to follow all privacy requirements in you use a mailing list.
+Do not ever add anyone to a mailing list without their consent.

 With so many options for booking travel available, people want to get to know and trust you.
 Whatever method you use to promote yourself, be consistent.
 If you are posting on social media, do it regularly.
-A business page without any recent posts appears to viewers as closed.
+A business page without any recent posts appears to visitors as closed.

 Get a Website